• Published September 21, 2025

 • When discrepancies exist in 360 results between self- and observer-ratings, over-raters (leaders whose self-ratings are higher than their observers’ ratings) tend to be perceived as being more at risk of career derailment than under-raters (leaders whose self-ratings are lower than their observers’ ratings).

-How to Interpret Your 360 Results
+How to Interpret Your 360 Assessment Results: 3 Takeaways

 Based on these findings, here are the 3 key takeaways from our study:

-Task leadership includes the following work responsibilities:
+In our research, task leadership includes the following work responsibilities:

 • Delegating and organizing work;